Ritotz/Upload-Project-to-GitHub-with-Git/README.md

-# How to upload github repository with git base
+# How to upload github repository with git bash

-## Uploading a Github repository using Git (command-line-base) straightforward.
+## Uploading a Github repository using Git (command-line-bash) straightforward.
 Here's a step-by-step guide:

 ### 1. Install Git